infradom/ha-addon-modbusspy/README.md

 # required hardware
 Typically a low cost (<3 €) USB to RS485 can be connected in parallel to an existing Master-Slave connection.
-Make sure to connect not to swap the A and B leads:
+Make sure not to swap the A and B leads:
 - the A lead to the A lead
 - the B lead to the B lead.